vizhub-core/vizhub-legacy/README.md

 ```
 cd vizhub
-npm install -G lerna # one time only
+npm install -g lerna # one time only
 lerna bootstrap
 cd packages/neoBackend
 npm run dev # Leave this open in a console tab.
 Serves on port 4000